thorbjornium/Software-Manual/src/cloud-architecture.md

 Amazon Virtual Private Cloud Connectivity Options: [https://docs.aws.amazon.com/whitepapers/latest/aws-vpc-connectivity-options/introduction.html](https://docs.aws.amazon.com/whitepapers/latest/aws-vpc-connectivity-options/introduction.html)

 ## **Network Components**

-After completing this episode, you should be able to:

-Discuss the various network components that are made available in the cloud

-**Description:** In this episode, you will learn about just some of the network components that are made available virtually in the cloud.
-These components include application load balancers, network load balancers, application gateways, content delivery networks (CDNs), and firewalls.

-### **Network Components**

 Application load balancer - A cloud-based application load balancer is a scalable, resilient service deployed in the cloud environment that distributes incoming traffic across multiple backend servers or instances to optimize performance and ensure high availability.
 By intelligently routing requests based on factors such as server health, proximity, and application-specific rules, it enhances the overall reliability and responsiveness of cloud-based applications.